endtest-technologies/github-run-tests-action/README.md

 * start_time {timestamp} - The timestamp for the start of the test execution.
 * end_time {timestamp} - The timestamp for the end of the test execution.
 * detailed_logs {string} - The detailed logs for the test execution.
-* screenshots_and_video {string} - The URL for the screenshots and the video recording of the test execution.
+* screenshots_and_video {string} - The URLs for the screenshots and the video recording of the test execution.
+* hash {string} - The unique hash for the test execution.
+* results {string} - The link to the Results page for the test execution.